Our favorite selection of App Store gems for tiny humans

 One for the discerning music-making youngster, Bandimal is also a sneaky introduction to sequencing.
 You pick a slot, select an animal, and tap spots on a grid to choose notes.

-Three animals and a drumbeat later, and you’ve a great-sounding audio loop, to which the creatures perform – a whale spurts water and deep bass; a panda buzzes and pops to electronic noise.
+Three animals and a drumbeat later, and you have a great-sounding audio loop, to which the creatures perform – a whale spurts water and deep bass; a panda buzzes and pops to electronic noise.
 It’s superb, beautifully crafted, intuitive and lots of fun.

 A monster-creation app with a science bent, DNA Play begins with you solving basic puzzles that represent DNA.
 When that’s done, rearranging ‘genes’ causes the monster to mutate.